stranger-social/mastodon-blocklist-manager/README.md

 ## Configuration

 mbm uses a configuration file to store your Mastodon instance and credentials.
-The default location is `~/.config/mbm/config.ini`.
-You can specify a different location with the `--config` option.
+Copy the example_settings.py file to settings.py and edit it to your needs.